 VisionAware offers a range of recommendations for dealing with vision loss from glaucoma.
 Here are a few to get you started:

-- Consider having a low vision exam.
-A low vision specialist can determine what products and technology will work best with your vision.
+• Consider having a low vision exam.
+A low-vision specialist can determine what products and technology will best suit your vision.

-- Consider vision rehabilitation services to help you learn how to manage everyday tasks more easily.
+• Consider vision rehabilitation services to help you learn how to manage everyday tasks more efficiently.

-- Because glaucoma affects your peripheral (or side) vision, remember to scan your environment to make sure you are not missing things.
-This is critical because the brain often fills in blind spots in the visual field and you may not be aware of loss of peripheral vision.
+• Because glaucoma affects your peripheral (or side) vision, remember to scan your environment to ensure you are not missing things.
+This is critical because the brain often fills in blind spots in the visual field, and you may not be aware of loss of peripheral vision.

 Advice from People Who Have Successfully Coped with Loss of Vision from Glaucoma

-- Steph McCoy, former VisionAware peer advisor, discusses her journey to finding out about her glaucoma.
+• Steph McCoy, former VisionAware peer advisor, discusses her journey to discovering her glaucoma.
 She has this advice for people who are newly diagnosed, “What I’ve found through my experience with glaucoma is that once it’s diagnosed it becomes a life-long maintenance program to protect your remaining vision. …you really owe it to yourself to take good care of your vision.”

-- Joe Lovett, film producer, felt so strongly about losing his vision to glaucoma that he produced a documentary, Going Blind, to educate people and their doctors about the importance of vision rehabilitation and early diagnosis.
-In his words, “The biggest concern I have is that not enough people are being referred for vision rehabilitation services.”
+• Joe Lovett, film producer, felt so strongly about losing his vision to glaucoma that he produced a documentary, Going Blind, to educate people and their doctors about the importance of vision rehabilitation and early diagnosis.
+He said, “The biggest concern I have is that not enough people are being referred for vision rehabilitation services.”

-- Stuart Carduner likewise felt so impassioned about his diagnosis of glaucoma that he decided to work on empowering people with vision loss to become active partners in their treatment and encourage doctors to share resources.
-He wrote a patient guide to glaucoma for VisionAware that has been vetted by glaucoma specialists.
-He says, “If you have received a glaucoma diagnosis, the most important thing is to remain proactive about your own care.”
+• Stuart Carduner likewise felt so passionate about his diagnosis of glaucoma that he decided to work on empowering people with vision loss to become active partners in their treatment and encourage doctors to share resources.
+He wrote a patient guide to glaucoma for VisionAware that glaucoma specialists have vetted.
+He says, “If you have received a glaucoma diagnosis, the most important thing is to remain proactive about your care.”